mjohnston89/AdventOfCode/Readme.md

+#Advent of Code 2015

-This repository will hold the solutions to the coding challenges from http://adventofcode.com
+This repository will hold the solutions to the coding challenges from [Advent of Code](http://adventofcode.com)